-Dr. Antonio Carraro is a Senior Lecturer in Experimental Geotechnical Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
-He is Associate Editor of the Editorial Board of the ASCE Journal of Materials in Civil Engineering and serves as a member of ASTM International, contributing to several subcommittees of the ASTM D18 Committee on Soil and Rock.
+Dr. Antonio Carraro is Senior Lecturer in Experimental Geotechnical Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
+He is a member of the Editorial Panel of Géotechnique and Associate Editor of the Editorial Board of the ASCE Journal of Materials in Civil Engineering.
+Dr. Carraro also serves as a member of the ASTM D18 Committee on Soil and Rock.

 Dr. Carraro earned a PhD in Civil Engineering from Purdue University in the United States and MSc and BSc degrees in Civil Engineering from Universidade Federal do Rio Grande do Sul (UFRGS) in Brazil.
 Prior to joining Imperial, Dr. Carraro taught several undergraduate and postgraduate classes in civil and geotechnical engineering at Purdue and Colorado State universities, in the United States.
 He served as Associate Professor in the Department of Civil and Environmental Engineering at Colorado State, and, more recently, in the Centre for Offshore Foundation Systems at The University of Western Australia, in Perth, Australia.

-Dr. Carraro's research focuses on the development and application of advanced laboratory testing techniques to understand the fundamental mechanical behaviour of geomaterials.
+Dr. Carraro's research focuses on Fabric-Sensitive Soil Mechanics and on the development of advanced laboratory testing techniques to understand the fundamental mechanical behaviour of geomaterials.
 His research has been supported by various organisations such as (in alphabetical order) the American Coal Ash Association, the Australian Research Council, BP Exploration & Production, Colorado Department of Public Health and Environment, Colorado Department of Transportation, Fugro Singapore, GHD, Golder Associates, Knight Piésold, MWH Global, Norwegian Geotechnical Institute (NGI), Rio Tinto, SRK Consulting, Technip UK, Tetra Tech, the United States Department of Transportation, Woodside Energy and WorleyParsons, among others.

 Areas of expertise: